sendgrid/sendgrid-php/README.md

 **The default branch name for this repository has been changed to `main` as of 07/27/2020.**

-- Subscribe to email [notifications](https://dx.sendgrid.com/newsletter/php) for releases and breaking changes.
 - Send SMS messages with [Twilio](USE_CASES.md#sms).

 **This library allows you to quickly and easily use the Twilio SendGrid Web API v3 via PHP.**